IBTechRaj/tracker-app-client/README.md

 Run 'bundle install'
 Run 'rails server' to start the server.

-Frontend : Clone the repository: https://github.com/IBTechRaj/tracker-app-client
+Frontend : Clone the repository: https://github.com/IBTechRaj/tracker-app-client.
 Run npm install.
-It will install all the dependencies required by the project Run npm start to start the development server.
+It will install all the dependencies required by the project.
+Run npm start to start the development server.
 It will automatically open the page in your default browser.

 # Live Demo